-- a) known or perceived environmental contamination and sites identified as Brownfield sites. - b) vacant lots and underutilized properties and buildings which have potential for infill, redevelopment or expansion to better utilize the land base or public infrastructure. - c) other barriers to the repair, rehabilitation or redevelopment of underutilized land and/or buildings. - 2) Urban Communities Improvements - a) buildings, building facades and/or property (including buildings, structures and lands of heritage and/or architectural significance) in need of preservation, restoration, repair, rehabilitation, energy efficiency or renewable energy improvements, or redevelopment. - b) vacant lots and underutilized properties and buildings having the potential for infill, redevelopment or expansion to better utilize the land base or the public infrastructure. - c) deficiencies in physical infrastructure including but not limited to the sanitary sewer system, storm sewer system, and/or watermain system, streetscapes and/or street lighting, municipal parking facilities, sidewalks, curbs, or road state of repair. - d) a concentration of obsolete or aging low-density land uses, vacant lots, surface parking lots and/or abandoned buildings. - 3) General Community Improvement - a) deficiencies in community and social services, including but not limited to public open space, municipal parks, neighbourhood parks, indoor/outdoor recreational facilities, and public social facilities and support services. - b) vacant lots and underutilized properties and buildings having the potential for infill, redevelopment or expansion to better utilize the land base or the public infrastructure. - c) opportunities to improve the mix and intensification of development. - d) any other environmental, energy efficiency, social or community economic development reasons.
+- a.
+Buildings, building facades and/or property (including buildings, structures and lands of heritage and/or architectural significance) in need of preservation, restoration, repair, rehabilitation, energy efficiency or renewable energy improvements, or redevelopment. - b.
+Vacant lots and underutilized properties and buildings having the potential for infill, redevelopment or expansion to better utilize the land base or the public infrastructure. - c.
+Deficiencies in physical infrastructure including but not limited to the sanitary sewer system, storm sewer system, and/or watermain system, streetscapes and/or street lighting, municipal parking facilities, sidewalks, curbs, or road state of repair. - d.
+A concentration of obsolete or aging low-density land uses, vacant lots, surface parking lots and/or abandoned buildings.

+iii) General Community Improvement

+- a.
+Deficiencies in community and social services, including but not limited to public open space, municipal parks, neighbourhood parks, indoor/outdoor recreational facilities, and public social facilities and support services. - b.
+Vacant lots and underutilized properties and buildings having the potential for infill, redevelopment or expansion to better utilize the land base or the public infrastructure. - c.
+Opportunities to improve the mix and intensification of development. - d.
+Any other environmental, energy efficiency, social or community economic development reasons.